GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at C:\AllFiles\DP-200-Implementing-an-Azure-Data-Solution-master\Labfiles\Starter\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.

-## Exercise 1: Prepare a SQL Data Warehouse database

-Estimated Time: 15 minutes

-## Exercise 2: Setup Azure Data Factory
+## Exercise 1: Setup Azure Data Factory

 Estimated Time: 15 minutes